-Fischer is back trying to build on the previous success of their Ranger 102 FR with the all-new Fischer Ranger 94.
-This ski comes complete with fancy design technology like the aeroshape, a rounded top sheet used to increase torsional stability, and a slim carbon nose for better maneuverability.
-While our testers did give some credit to these unique features, the performance scores speak for themselves.
-We feel that the Fischer Ranger 94 FR is a ski confused about itself.
-The flex and twin tip rocker profile want to be in the powder and landing switch, while the 94mm waist and fairly short turn radius want to be carving up the hardpack.
-This ski seems to be pulled in two different directions rather than coming together for a seamless all-mountain combination.
+Fischer is back, trying to build on the previous success of their Ranger 102 FR with the newer Fischer Ranger 94.
+We tested the Ranger 94 FR in a 185-centimeter length, with 127-93-118 (millimeters) dimensions at the Tip-Waist-Tail and an 18-meter turn radius.
+This ski comes complete with fancy design technology like the "aeroshape," a rounded top sheet used to increase torsional stability and a slim carbon nose for better maneuverability.
+While our testers did give some credit to these unique features, the performance scores speak for themselves – we feel this ski is confused about its purpose.
+The flex and twin tip rocker profile want to be in the powder and landing switch, while the 94-millimeter waist and fairly short turn radius want to be carving up the hardpack.

 Stability at Speed

 The Fischer Ranger 94 FR struggled when our testers pushed it into higher speeds.
-Despite testing it in the longest length offered (185cm), the Ranger 94 FR felt incredibly short, which led to less effective edge on the snow and less control overall.
+Despite testing it in the longest length offered (185 centimeters), the Ranger 94 FR felt incredibly short, which led to a less effective edge on the snow and less control overall.

-Our testers also experienced a bit of tip chatter, despite the carbon nose, especially in steep and chalky conditions.
-All that being said, the ski felt surprisingly damp underfoot.
-If you find yourself trying to set new speed records, there are better-suited skis in this category.
+Our testers also experienced a bit of tip chatter, especially in steep and chalky conditions.
+But then, in other conditions, the ski felt surprisingly damp underfoot.
+If you find yourself trying to set new speed records, there are better-suited skis in this review.

 While our testers did not feel that the Fischer Ranger 94 FR had a ton of backbone or power like some of our award winners, they were still having fun on this ski in the right on-piste conditions.
-The tip and tail rocker make turn initiation and release a breeze and felt relatively quick edge to edge.
+The tip and tail rocker makes turn initiation and release a breeze and feel relatively quick edge-to-edge.

-The Ranger 94 FR's carbon tipped nose was the most distracting feature our testers found on these skis in the crud.
-They tended to get bounced around a deflected unless the skier riding them was a strong expert on top of his game and really driving and directing the skis.
+The Ranger 94 FR's carbon-tipped nose was the most distracting feature our testers found on these skis in the crud.
+They tended to get bounced around and deflected unless the skier riding them was a strong expert on top of his game and was driving and directing the skis.

-Again, underfoot, the skis feel fairly damp, and the transmission of chatter from the tip was not brain-rattling for us.
+Again, the skis feel fairly damp underfoot, and the transmission of chatter from the tip was not brain-rattling for us.
 We never experienced any hooking from the rockered tail, and if conditions were soft and consistent enough, the large rocker in the front helped plane over some crud.
-Overall, we would not categorize this ski as a crud buster, but it was not the worst of our lineup.
+Overall, we would not categorize this ski as a crud buster.

-This is one of the most playful skis in our testing line up.
-The Ranger 94 FR loves to be tip pressed and buttered.
+This ski's score doesn't reflect the whole story: this is one of the most playful skis in our testing lineup.
+The Ranger 94 FR loves to be tip-pressed and buttered.
 The large amounts of rocker in both the tip and tail lead to easy landings in either direction, and the amount of pop our tester experienced was super inspiring.
 These skis also feel relatively lightweight, and as a result, are easy to maneuver mid-air.
-Even a few of our testers who would rather not leave direct contact with the snow found themselves headed for both natural and small terrain park features.
+More than a few testers found themselves headed for natural and small terrain park features.